Achieving and maintaining a healthier weight is not easy

 - Severe COVID-19 symptoms.
 Obesity increases the likelihood of developing severe COVID symptoms if you become infected.

-The good news is that even modest weight loss can prevent or improve the health risks associated with excessive weight.
+The good news is that even modest weight loss of 5% (10 lbs in a 200 lb) can prevent or improve the health risks associated with excessive weight.
 With a healthier diet, increased physical activity, and lifestyle changes, you can lose weight and keep it off.
 Prescription medications and weight-loss surgery such as bariatric surgery are additional tools used for treating obesity.

 A 12-Week, focused push to achieve weight loss momentum

 At LifeStyle Medical Centers we offer a 12-Week Intensive Weight Management Program to achieve weight loss momentum and long-term commitment to weight maintenance.